Rubyroy12/password-locker/README.md

 As a user I would like:
 * To create an account with my details - log in and password
-* Store my existing login credentials
+* login to account using  credentials when creating account
 * Generate a password for a new credential/account